TinosNitso/mpv-scripts/README.md

 To use on YouTube select Open→URL in SMPlayer.
 All toggle instantly if you disable the autocomplex `toggle_on_double_mute` option.
 The mask vanishes or re-appears, along with black-bars, & the audio switches btwn random & normal.
 MPV has instant zoom, but unfortunately no scroll bar (to pan around with mouse, etc).
 Keyboard shortcuts only work if MPV has its own window (SMPlayer preference).

 ## Installation
-In Windows extract all `.lua` scripts from `.zip` & copy/paste them into `smplayer-portable` folder.
+In Windows extract all `.lua` scripts from `.zip` & copy/paste them into `smplayer-portable` (or smplayer) folder.
 Then in SMPlayer Advanced Preferences enter

 `--script=autoloader.lua`